 On Zegrahm’s Hidden Gems of the Caribbean expedition, guests glide through the Atlantic on an elegant three-mast sailing vessel—a far cry from the giant cruise liners this part of the world sees so often.
 The itinerary goes above and beyond, too, focusing primarily on lesser-visited Caribbean islands such as the Grenadines, Saba, Sint Eustatius, and more.
 Most of the islands on this tour were relatively untouched by the hurricanes.

-Throughout this journey, guests travel with a Nature Conservancy expert who can point out all of the area’s array of wildlife.
+Throughout this journey, guests travel with an expert who can point out all of the area’s array of wildlife.
 Among the highlights are some beautiful endemic bird species, including the St. Vincent parrot, Montserrat oriole, and purple-throated carib.

 Zegrahm’s Canal to Cuba expedition combines a few highlights of Central and South America with Cuba, giving you an all-encompassing view of this corner of the planet aboard a spacious and modern vessel.
 Guests will discover the hip-swiveling beat of Havana, Cuba’s lively capital, which is always sure to dazzle; they’ll also scuba dive through tropical coral reefs, discovering the reefs anew within the context of their involvement in minimizing natural disasters such as Hurricanes Irma and Maria.